HBS Alumni Forum

 What Makes This Different

-Every meeting follows a proven format refined over decades of peer forums worldwide.
+Every meeting follows a proven format refined over decades.
 There's a rhythm: check-in, updates, presentations, experience sharing.
 This discipline is what gives Forum its power.
-It's what allows a group of busy people to sit down once a month and go straight to what matters.
-The format is what makes real depth possible, meeting after meeting, year after year.

-Instead of offering opinions, members share from their own experience — what they actually faced, what they actually did, and how it actually felt.
-This takes practice, especially for executives who are used to solving other people's problems.
-But experience sharing is what creates the safety for people to bring what they're actually wrestling with.
-And it opens the conversation beyond the person presenting — some of the most powerful moments in Forum come when someone else's story unlocks something you hadn't yet put into words for yourself.
+Members share from their own experience — what they actually faced, what they actually did, how it actually felt.
+This is what creates the safety for people to bring what they're really wrestling with.

-The trust members place in each other is total.
 What's discussed in Forum is never shared outside of it — not the details, not the identities, not the substance.
-Members may mention a general topic in passing, but the content of what's shared belongs only to the room.
-This is the culture of Forum, and it's what allows people to bring the things that matter most.
+This is the culture of Forum, and it's what allows people to bring what matters most.

 The Investment

-There is also a one-time orientation fee of $600, which covers initial placement, training, a facilitated first meeting, and additional support as your Forum gets started.
+Plus an annual retreat ($700–1,200 per person) and a one-time orientation fee of $600, which covers placement, training, a facilitated first meeting, and ongoing support.

-Comparable peer group memberships — such as YPO, Vistage, and Chief — typically range from $10,000 to $20,000 per year.
-HBS Alumni Forum offers a comparable experience at a fraction of that cost, operating in conjunction with alumni clubs rather than as a standalone organization.
+Comparable peer group memberships — YPO, Vistage, Chief — typically range from $10,000 to $20,000 per year.
+HBS Alumni Forum offers a comparable experience at a fraction of that cost.

 The Rhythm

-Typically two members present, each bringing a real situation to the group — a crossroads, a dilemma, something unresolved.
-Some presentations are prepared in advance, with the presenter working with a fellow member beforehand to get ready.
-Others emerge spontaneously from the updates.
-In both cases, the group asks questions to understand, not to solve.
-Then each member shares from their own experience.
-The presenter gets the last word.
+Typically two members present, each bringing a real situation — a crossroads, a dilemma, something unresolved.
+The group asks questions to understand, not to solve.

 California Forum Leadership